jnsgruk/flypi/README.md

 # FlyPi

-A collection of tools for tracking planes/helicopters/UFOs/whatever with ADS-B. Packaged in [OCI](https://opencontainers.org/)-compliant containers and orchestrated with [`docker-compose`](https://docs.docker.com/compose/).
+A collection of tools for tracking planes/helicopters/UFOs/whatever with ADS-B. Packaged for NixOS.

 ## Contents